-So what diners do is to first queue for tickets at 8am (!) for the day’s seatings, and these tickets typically sell out by 8am.
+So what diners do is to first queue for tickets at 6am (!) for the day’s seatings, and these tickets typically sell out by 8am.

 Now, the good news.

-Tsuta’s Singapore outpost will open in Pacific Plaza, along Orchard Road in October – adjacent to the upcoming Kam’s Roast Goose outlet.
+Tsuta’s Singapore outpost will open in Pacific Plaza (along Orchard Road) adjacent to the upcoming Kam’s Roast Goose outlet.
 (Read: Tsuta Singapore Pacific Plaza)

-Info from the press release: The intimate 18-seater will offer ramen in three soup bases: a Miso Soba; a Shio Soba made with an enticing chicken-seafood broth, rock salt, red wine and rosemary; and Tsuta’s signature Shoyu Soba, made with dashi brewed from a combination of beef, chicken, clams and and three types of soy sauces, including one specially brewed by an artisanal soy sauce producer in Japan’s Wakayama prefecture.
+The intimate 18-seater will offer ramen in three soup bases: a Miso Soba; a Shio Soba made with an enticing chicken-seafood broth, rock salt, red wine and rosemary; and Tsuta’s signature Shoyu Soba, made with dashi brewed from a combination of chicken, clams and three types of soy sauces, including one specially brewed by an artisanal soy sauce producer in Japan’s Wakayama prefecture.

 (Photo credit: Tsuta Singapore Facebook)